 Sinnissippi Park is open to the public for sculpture viewing while weather permits.
 Viewing hours are daily from sunrise until 10:30 p.m.
 There is no admission fee, but donations are welcome.
 Visitors may drive or walk through the park; visitors are encouraged to take the time to walk through, to maximize their experience, and allow them to view the sculptures from all sides.
 Limited parking is available at Sinnissippi Park.
 Additional parking is available at Nicholas Conservatory & Gardens just west of Sinnissippi Park across N. Second St.

 The Illinois Snow Sculpting Competition is hosted by the Rockford Park District, and receives tremendous support from the community through financial and in-kind donations.
-Rockford Park District received an $8,000 grant for the Illinois Snow Sculpting Competition from the Community Grants Program of the Community Foundation of Northern Illinois, with support from the Community Arts & Humanities Fund.
+Rockford Park District received a $10,000 grant for the Illinois Snow Sculpting Competition from the Community Grants Program of the Community Foundation of Northern Illinois, with support from the Donald V. and Britta A. Peterson Memorial Fund.
 This event is also partially supported by a grant from the Rockford Area Arts Council, which receives support from the City of Rockford, the Illinois Arts Council Agency, and its members.

-Major donors/sponsors for 2018 are ABC Catering, American Rigging & Millwright, Catalyst Design & Photography, City of Rockford, Creative Crane & Rigging, Giovanni’s Restaurant & Convention Center, Hilton Garden Inn Rockford, Lino’s Restaurant, Pizza Ranch, Rock River Water Reclamation District, Stockholm Inn, The Olympic Tavern, Texas Roadhouse, WIFR-TV, William Charles Construction, and Winnebago County Highway Department.
-Please look for 2018 block sponsors on site near each sculpture.
+Major donors/sponsors for 2019 are ABC Catering, City of Rockford, Holiday Inn Express, Lino’s Restaurant, Olympic Tavern, Pizza Ranch, Prairie Street Brewhouse, Professional Graphics, Rockford Roasting Company, Stockholm Inn, Texas Roadhouse, WIFR-TV, William Charles Construction, and Winnebago County Highway Department.
+Please look for 2019 block sponsors on site near each sculpture.